surma/surma.dev/content/things/portrait-mode.md

 ## Portrait mode

 Having a blurry background is a common technique in photography to make the viewer focus on the subject and not get distracted by elements in the background.
-Photographers calls this a “shallow depth of field”, because the field (i.e. area) that is in-focus is shallow and introduces “separation” between the foreground subject and background elements.
+Photographers calls this a “shallow depth of field”, because the field (i.e. area) that is in focus is shallow and creates “separation” between the foreground subject and background elements.

 <figure>
   <img src="./depth-of-field.jpg" width="1280" height="1275">